- Cordillera Region

 Boracay is a must-visit for first-time Philippine visitors.
 It has been named multiple times by travel magazines as one of the best islands in the world.

-This small island has drawn travelers to its shore because of its fine, white sand beaches (White Beach being the most popular), diving spots, cliff diving spots, stunning sunsets, thrilling water adventures like parasailing, and a vibrant nightlife.
+This small island has drawn travelers to its shore because of its fine, white sand beaches (White Beach being the most popular), diving spots, cliff diving spots, stunning sunsets, thrilling water adventures like parasailing, a vibrant nightlife, and the other tourist spots in Boracay.
+Island hopping in Boracay is also a popular activity.

-Check out stunning beaches and islands in Mactan Island and Bantayan Island, explore diving spots where you can swim with millions of sardines in Moalboal and thresher sharks in Malapascua, try exciting activities like canyoneering, and go on gastronomic food adventures to taste Cebu lechon and other local dishes.
+Check out stunning beaches in Cebu including beaches in Moalboal and Bantayan Island beaches, and the islands in Mactan Island and Bantayan Island, explore diving spots where you can swim with millions of sardines in Moalboal and thresher sharks in Malapascua, try exciting activities like canyoneering, and go on gastronomic food adventures to taste Cebu lechon and other local dishes.

 Cebu can also be an alternative entry point to the Philippines since it has the Mactan-Cebu International Airport that services international flights.

-Chocolate Hills will treat your eyes to a wondrous view of hundreds of green mountainous hills.
-On dry season, they turn to brown, making them look like chocolates.
+Bohol Chocolate Hills will treat your eyes to a wondrous view of hundreds of green mountainous hills.
+During the dry season, they turn to brown, making them look like chocolates.

-Bohol is also a top beach and diving destination since it houses Alona Beach, Balicasag Island, and Pamilacan Island to name a few.
+Bohol is also a top beach and diving destination since it houses Alona Beach, Balicasag Island diving, and Pamilacan Island to name a few.
+You can explore its other islands through Bohol island hopping tours.

 Another famous Visayan province is Iloilo, with its equally stunning beaches and islets that can rival the country’s best and historical landmarks that date back to the Spanish colonial period too.

-Iloilo is also home to centuries-old historical churches Jaro Cathedral and Molo Church and other must-visit heritage spots such as Camiña Balay nga Bato, Iloilo Museum of Contemporary Art, and Calle Real.
+Iloilo is also home to centuries-old historical churches Jaro Cathedral and Molo Church and other must-visit Iloilo tourist spots such as Camiña Balay nga Bato, Iloilo Museum of Contemporary Art, and Calle Real.

 Bacolod is also a great starting point to visit the famous The Ruins.
 To complete your Bacolod tours, make sure to feast on Bacolod’s signature chicken inasal (grilled chicken).

-Other highlights in Bacolod include the century-old San Sebastian church, mansions of the rich families in Negros, and Lakawon Island.
+Other Bacolod tourist spots include the century-old San Sebastian church, mansions of the rich families in Negros, and Lakawon Island.

 Southern Philippines may be the least visited among the Philippines’ three major islands but that’s not to say it’s not as great.
-Mindanao has some of the country’s jaw-dropping natural attractions and unique culture and heritage.
+It has some of the country’s jaw-dropping natural attractions, Mindanao tourist spots, and unique culture and heritage.

 The tear-drop shaped island of Siargao has gained increasing popularity over the years as the ultimate surfing destination in the country.
 It rivals even the best in neighboring countries Indonesia and Australia.